 For rice -

-- 2 tbsp finely chopped green onions/scallions or chives
+- 2 tablespoon finely chopped green onions/scallions or chives

-- 1 ½ tbsp olive oil or vegetable oil
+- 1 ½ tablespoon olive oil or vegetable oil

 For fish -

-- 1.25 - 1.5 lb firm fish fillets eg pollock haddock (salmon would also work - I used pollock)
+- 1 lb firm fish fillets eg salmon, pollock

-- ¼ tsp salt or part/all garlic salt
+- ¼ teaspoon salt or part/all garlic salt

 Instructions